 Most tourists, after they have explored Kandy take the train to Ella.
 It’s arguably one of the prettiest train routes in the country and you can see the amazing scenery as you meander around the hills!

 My top tips for taking this train would be to make sure you take a reserved seat in 2nd or 3rd class.

 That way you can hang out of the doors like the locals and get some fantastic photo opportunities too.

 Some people make the mistake of NOT booking reserved and then wonder why they have to stand up the whole way.

 Plus, if you book a first-class carriage the doors don’t open.

 Don’t miss these amazing places to visit in Kandy!

 Kandy was a great stop in my itinerary as I love to see a country’s cultural heritage.

-In the 21st century we can be so hooked up on social media and technology, it’s nice to step back in time and see some history come to life!
+In the 21st century, we can be so hooked up on social media and technology, that it’s nice to step back in time and see some history come to life!

 If you were thinking of skipping over Kandy, I would highly recommend you don’t.